Buxton Crescent: Restoration and re-opening

 In 2019 it was announced that the hotel would be opening in May 2020 under the Ensana brand; however, works to prepare the hotel for opening were further delayed during the 2020 COVID-19 pandemic in the United Kingdom.
-In October 2020 Ensana reopened the hotel following the 17-year-long refurbishment.
+In October 2020 Ensana reopened the hotel following the 17-year-long refurbishment, and the Buxton Crescent Heritage Trust opened the interactive Buxton Crescent Experience inside the building which allows visitors to learn about the story of both Buxton and the Crescent through exhibition rooms and Virtual reality.

 The bulk of works for the restoration and refurbishment project were completed between 2015 and 2020.
 The lead architect was John Alexander Ferguson of the design company, Curious.
 The main contractor was Vinci.
 The M&E Engineer was DB3.
-The Structural Engineers were Mike West and Neil Kirman of Aecom.
+The Structural Engineers were Mike West and Neil Kirman of AECOM.
 The conservation consultant was Chris Hesketh.
 During the restoration works, the designers and builders hid a time capsule within the building, waiting to be discovered by future generations.

 In September 2024, following a default on repayments of the loan to Derbyshire County Council, Ensana Hotels announced that they had put the Crescent up for sale, along with the adjoining Old Hall Hotel.
 In November 2025 it was announced that both hotels had been acquired by the Champneys spa resort and hotel group.
+On 5 December 2025, former England Footballer David Seaman cut the ribbon to mark the handover of the hotel to Champneys.

+The Buxton Crescent Heritage Trust manages access to the Assembly Rooms for 60 days of the year, holding free open days throughout the year, as well as hosting a range of historical events and exhibitions such as Buxton's Georgian Festival.
+The Crescent is also home to a florist and an art gallery.